-Best practice guidelines on workplace bullying, released today by WorkSafe New Zealand, are a big step forward in support and guidance for businesses and individuals about what is a prevalent workplace hazard.
+Best practice guidelines on workplace bullying from WorkSafe New Zealand are a big step forward in support and guidance for businesses and individuals about what is a prevalent workplace hazard.

 Titled “Preventing and responding to workplace bullying”, the guidelines encourage and support people in taking early self-help action against workplace bullying before seeking assistance from WorkSafe NZ or the mediation service offered by the Ministry of Business, Innovation and Employment (MBIE).